aravindh-krishnamoorthy/MatrixFunctions.jl/README.md

 # MatrixFunctions.jl
-A package for computing scalar and matrix-valued functions of matrix variables and their Fréchet derivatives
+A Julia package for computing scalar and matrix-valued functions of matrix variables and their Fréchet derivatives

 ## Reading Progress [1]
 - ⚡Chapter 0/14